-This is considered a moderate backpacking adventure.
-Moderate: This is wild country.
-We’ll hike anywhere from 3 to 10 miles a day over uneven terrain and up and down steep switchbacks, while carrying packs (20 to 30 pounds) including our own sleeping bag, mattress pads and personal items.
+This is considered a hard backpacking adventure.
+This is wild country.
+We’ll hike anywhere from 3 to 12 miles a day over uneven terrain and up and down steep switchbacks, while carrying packs (15 pounds) including our own sleeping bag, mattress pads and personal items.
 This region contains extremely variable weather – it’s not uncommon to have blue skies, rain, snow and wind all in the same day.
 We strongly recommend that participants have a good level of fitness and are well prepared and have at least some hiking experience.
 The support staff that will be on this adventure will be with us for the entirety of the adventure helping us carry group supplies and helping us see the true Patagonian experience.

 This adventure begins at El Reloj in Coyhaique, Chile.
 The closet airport is Balmaceda Aiport (BBA), with frequent daily connections from Santiago and other regional hubs.
 Our trip ends in Chile Chico, and on our last day we'll organize group transfers back to Balmaceda Airport (BBA).
 Your flight home should be scheduled to depart at 6pm or later.